Lucky-Orange/BlackHawk/README.md

 ##Make a plugin for BlackHawk

-If you want to build a plugin named `Nothing`, you need to do 3 steps to make your plugin running:
+If you want to build a plugin named `Nothing`, you need to do 3 steps to make your plugin run:

 1. new a javascript file named `Nothing.js` in `www/plugins` directory
 2. add `Nothing` to the params of self.runPluginJS(["Base"]) in BlackHawkViewController class.